Ready to see Nutshell in action?

-The days of cringe-worthy websites are (mostly) past us.
-We lived through MSPaint graphics and amateur GeoCities sites, and now we have website builders like Wix and Squarespace making it easy to create decent sites.
-Templates and guides exist to keep amateur web devs from making anything too atrocious, and designers are always around the corner to lend a hand whenever needed… For a price.
+The days of cringe-worthy websites are (mostly) behind us.
+We lived through MSPaint graphics and amateur GeoCities sites.
+Now, website builders like Wix and Squarespace make it easy to create decent sites.

 Before designing or redoing your website, ensure you fully understand your marketing funnel and the route you’d like your prospects to take from beginning to end.
 This will help you get a sense of which functionalities your website needs, making the design process smoother.